XAMPPRocky/zola/docs/content/documentation/getting-started/configuration.md

 extra_syntaxes = []

 # Optional translation object.
 The key if present should be a Unicode language identifier.
+# These can be accessed via the `trans` function.
+Template authors should prefer the
-# This will be deprecated in favor of the Fluent-based localization system.
+# Fluent-based localization system.
 # Example:
 #     default_language = "fr"
 #